 The internal review and approval process is a communication tool.
 Routing the proposal through MavGrants ensures that the PI’s chair/director and dean all understand the implications of budget and possible funding (cost share, indirect costs, time commitment, etc.).

-Contact SPR early in the submission process to ensure the budget meets the sponsor’s requirements.
+Email your grants coordinator early in the submission process to ensure the budget meets the sponsor’s requirements: see OSP Assistance by Department for your assigned coordinator

 Possible sources of cost share dollars are start-up funds, internal funding, and other University and departmental support.
 Federal dollars cannot be used to meet federal cost share requirements and use of other external funds cannot be used without sponsor permission.